Koudela/eArc-router/README.md

 ### The controller

-Given you plan to use the urls `/admin/user`, `/admin/user/edit/{id}`, `/admin/user/add` and `/admin/user/delete` for their obvious purpose.
-Then you have two options:
+Given you plan to use the urls `/admin/user`, `/admin/user/edit/{id}`, `/admin/user/add` and `/admin/user/delete` for their obvious purpose, you have two options:

-1. Either you place one controller in the `routing/admin/user` directory (with **no** subdirectories named `edit`, `add` or `delte`).
+1. Either you place one controller in the `routing/admin/user` directory (with **no** subdirectories named `edit`, `add` or `delete`).
 Then all user managing logic has to be spawned in this one controller.

 2. Or you place one controller in the `routing/admin/user` directory and a second in the `routing/admin/user/edit` directory and another in the `routing/admin/user/add` directory and the last in the `routing/admin/user/delete` directory.

 The second is the recommended way.

-Since the routing mechanism does not support parametrized method calling out of the box, it forces the programmers to move business logic out of the controller.
-Nevertheless if you want to stick to the first way you can implement the logic in an abstract `BaseController` extending the  `AbstractController`.
-You need only a few lines of code.
+A controller would look like this:

 ```php
 namespace NamespaceOfYour\EventTreeRoot\routing\admin\user\edit;